 Local Assistance Division

-The Access Roads programs provide for the construction, improvement, or maintenance of roads serving new or expanding airports, economic development sites, and recreational sites.
+The Access Roads Programs provide for the construction, improvement or maintenance of roads serving new or expanding airports, economic development sites, recreational and historic sites.

 - Economic Development Access checklist

 - Economic Development Access Program guide (December 2018)

 The Airport Access Program assists localities in providing adequate access to licensed, public-use airports.

 Adequate access, in consideration of the type and volume of traffic to be generated by the subject site, may require the construction of a new roadway, improvement of an existing roadway, or both, to serve the designated site.

 The program is administered by VDOT under the authority of § 33.2-1509 (effective Oct.
 1, 2014) of the Code of Virginia.

 Funding for these projects is provided through VDOT’s Industrial, Airport, and Rail Access Fund and approved by the Commonwealth Transportation Board (CTB).